VineetKiragi/CMPE-257/Paper/paper.md

 - What it means for BERT to achieve "human-level performance on question-answering"?
 - Is using BERT a powerful search technique for question-answering?

+### Data Augmentation

+Data augmentation techniques can help bring the most out of BERT data model.

 ## Rahul

 ### Applying Distilbert base uncased distilled squad for the dataset.